Legal Options When Facing Second Or Third DUI

 At David G. Moore, Attorney at Law, our team is qualified to take your case.
 We are led by lawyer David G. Moore, a former prosecutor and a criminal defense attorney in Southwest Michigan with extensive experience in these cases.

-From our offices near Kalamazoo, we provide the skilled and aggressive representation to fight OWI charges or avoid the worst penalties if you have prior convictions.
+Serving Grand Rapids, Kalamazoo and all of southwest Michigan, we provide the skilled and aggressive representation to fight charges or avoid the worst penalties if you have prior convictions.

 Michigan has a seven-year lookback period for drunk driving offenses.
 Any conviction in the past seven years for DUI, OWI, OWVI (operating while visibly impaired) or OUID (operating under the influence of drugs) counts as a prior offense, even if you were underage at the time.
 Here are the repeat DUI penalties in Michigan:

-- A second-offense OWI/DUI can be punished by jail time, fines, community service and license revocation of at least one year, not including any enhancing factors (see Super Drunk Driving).
+- Second-offense OWI/DUI can be punished by jail time, fines, community service and license revocation of at least one year, not including any enhancing factors (see Super Drunk Driving).

-- A third-offense OWI/DUI during one’s lifetime carries increased penalties, including mandatory jail time.
+- Third-offense OWI/DUI during one’s lifetime carries increased penalties, including mandatory jail time.
 If all three offenses occurred within 10 years, the person is charged with felony OWI and subject to the harshest punishment, including state prison of one to five years.

 - Multiple offenses also require that your vehicle be immobilized and possibly forfeited.